John Hall (English businessman): Newcastle United Football Club

 Hall began his ownership of the team by taking over Newcastle United in a bitter battle for control and appointing Kevin Keegan as manager in February 1992.
-Keegan turned the club's fortunes around, taking the team from the brink of relegation into the Third Division, to competing with Manchester United for the Premier League in 1996.
+Keegan turned the club's fortunes around, taking the team from the brink of relegation from the Second Division, to almost winning the Premier League just four years later.
+He also financed the world record signing of striker Alan Shearer as well as re-signing local hero Peter Beardsley and making other major signings including Andy Cole, Les Ferdinand, David Ginola and Faustino Asprilla.

 After taking over Newcastle United, Hall announced his intention to create a "sporting club" along similar lines to multi-sport institutions in Europe such as FC Barcelona.
 To this end he also bought the Newcastle Falcons (rugby union), the Newcastle Eagles (basketball), and the Durham Wasps (ice hockey) in 1995.
 The Wasps were subsequently moved to Sunderland's Crowtree Leisure Centre.
 They were renamed the Newcastle Cobras when they moved to Newcastle Arena the following season.

 Hall planned to build a new rugby, football and ice-skating stadium at Leazes Park but the scheme was rejected after a 38,000-signature petition against it was organised by local residents.
-Instead, he began rebuilding St James' Park, Newcastle United's stadium, where the Leazes End stand is now the Sir John Hall Stand.
+Instead, he continued the redevelopment of St. James' Park, Newcastle United's stadium, where the Leazes End stand is now the Sir John Hall Stand.
 Although he proved very popular with the club's fans, questions as to whether his involvement with Newcastle United was anything other than profitable opportunism have been raised.

 In 1997, Hall passed chairmanship of the club to Freddy Shepherd and his family interests in the club to his son, Douglas.
 He then sold his entire 41.6% shareholding to sports retail magnate Mike Ashley for £55 million on 23 May 2007, valuing the club at £133.1 million.